kkilobyte/ditch-cros/readme.md

 8. No Windows support AT ALL.
 Even if you tried, the RMA shim runs the ***Linux kernel*** while Windows runs the ***NT kernel***, and even if you got NT in the shim, you wouldn't be able to "chroot" or whatever.
 11. `grunt` Chromebooks on X11 has a weird screen drawing issue where you have to constantly switch in and out of a TTY to render every single new frame.
 12. On newui boards like `dedede` and `nissa`, they will have their *shim keys rolled*, meaning all the old shims with old keys will never boot, and the new shims with new keys now have rootfs verification, meaning shim-based Linux enviroments like TerraOS and Shimboot will *NOT* work unless the verification is bypassed and new shims are found.
+13. Shimboot's selector is kinda ugly and very minimal.
+No TUI business, just a CLI to select the number that corresponds to your boot device.
 ## Libreboot
 1. Only available on "`nyan`" and "`gru`" boards.
 Both of these boards are not found on [cros.tech](https://cros.tech) or [chromiumdash](https://chromiumdash.appspot.com), however devices that are referenced to, such as [`gru kevin`](https://cros.tech/device/kevin/) exists on cros.tech, however without a board name.